Cory Asbury: 2020–present: To Love a Fool

 On January 24, 2020, "The Father's House" was released as the lead single for his third solo album, To Love a Fool.
 On the Hot Christian Songs chart, the song debuted at No. 16, peaking at No. 3 on the chart.
 Asbury released "Christ Be Magnified" as a standalone single on February 28, 2020.
 On April 4, 2020, Asbury and Bethel Music released "Egypt" as third single from Bethel Music's album, Revival's in the Air (2020).
 The song peaked at No. 36 on the Hot Christian Songs chart.
 To Love a Fool was released on July 31, 2020.
 To Love a Fool debuted at number four on the Billboard Top Christian Albums chart.
 On September 11, 2020, "Sparrows" was released to Christian radio in the United States as the second single from To Love a Fool.
 "Sparrows" peaked at number 6 on Hot Christian Songs chart.
 Asbury released "Dear God" as the third single from To Love a Fool, on October 23, 2020.
 "Dear God" debuted at number 34 on the Hot Christian Songs chart.

-On November 6, 2020, Asbury released his first live album, To Love a Fool – A Rooftop Experience, which contains live versions of the songs that initially appeared on To Love a Fool studio recording.
+On November 6, 2020, Asbury released his first live album, To Love a Fool – A Rooftop Experience which contains live versions of the songs that initially appeared on To Love a Fool studio recording.
 The album debuted at number 20 on the Top Christian Albums Chart.

 Asbury received two nominations for the 2021 GMA Dove Awards, being nominated for Song of the Year for "The Father's House" and Pop/Contemporary Album of the Year for To Love a Fool.
 In August 2021, Asbury announced that he would be headlining the Songs and Stories tour in the United States, alongside Benjamin Hastings of Hillsong United.

+Personal life

+Asbury married his wife, Anna in 2007; they have 5 children.
+They currently reside on a 7-acre farm outside of Nashville, Tennessee.